eugene-sew/gtp-ecs-dr/docs/scripts.md

 # ECS Fargate Scripts Documentation

-This document details the utility scripts used for managing the ECS Fargate application with disaster recovery capabilities.
+This document details the consolidated utility scripts used for managing the ECS Fargate application with disaster recovery capabilities.

 ## Table of Contents